 Bring a large pot of salted water to a boil.
 Meanwhile, place the pancetta in a large frying pan over medium heat.
 Cook, stirring occasionally, until browned and most of the fat has rendered, about 10 minutes.

-When the water is ready, add the pasta and cook per package instructions until al dente. reserve 1/2 cup of the pasta water, then drain the pasta and set aside.
+When the water is ready, add the pasta and cook according to package instructions until al dente.
+Reserve 1/2 cup of the pasta water, then drain the pasta and set aside.

 Add the wine and simmer until reduced by about half, 1 to 2 minutes.
 Add the reserved pasta water and butter, and bring to a boil.
 Add the pasta, then toss to coat with the sauce.
 Remove from the heat and stir in the pancetta and pine nuts.

-Divide among bowls or plates, top with cheese, and serve warm.
+Divide among bowls or plates, top with the cheese, and serve warm.